 Using a wood fired pizza oven as a smoker is an incredibly popular way to cook food outdoors.
 You can smoke all kinds of fish and meat easily.
-All you need is some water-soaked fragrant wood and a smoking kit for your oven.
+All you need is some water-soaked fragrant wood and away you go.

 Read our guide to find out how you can use your pizza as a smoker today!